Pro Tips for Starting a Photography Business—Part 2: Key Business Strategies

 By Rachel Brill

 Transitioning from photography as a hobby to a full-fledged business can be incredibly fulfilling, but it can also be stressful.
-Wouldn’t it be great if you had a group of successful professional photographers giving you advice?
 We’re here to help, so we asked some of the top pros in the industry “What is the one thing every photographer needs to know when starting a photography business?”
 We divided their answers into three themes: stay true to yourself, business strategies, and creating a business plan.
 In Part 1, we delved into the first theme: Trust that what makes you unique will make you successful.
 Now, in Part 2, we share key business strategies from five professionals.

 Create an Impressive Portfolio First